HILLSBORO AREA HOSPITAL NOTICE OF INFORMATION PRIVACY PRACTICES

 Understanding what is in your record and how your health information is used helps you to ensure its accuracy, understand reasons your health record may be accessed and make informed decisions regarding the release of your PHI.

-WHO WILL FOLLOW THIS NOTICE: This notice describes our practices and that of any healthcare professional authorized to enter information into your hospital chart, all staff and professionals in all departments, medical staff and any volunteers we allow to help you while you are at the hospital.
+WHO WILL FOLLOW THIS NOTICE: This notice describes our practices and that of any healthcare professional authorized to enter information into your hospital chart, all staff and professionals in all departments, medical staff and any volunteer we allow to help you while you are at the hospital.

 The following is a listing of examples of when PHI would be disclosed.
 For each category of uses or disclosures we will explain and try to give some examples.
 Not every use or disclosure in every category will be listed.
 However, all of the ways we are permitted to use and disclose information will fall within one of these categories.